yaoliliu/DanceGRPO-kontext/README.md

 <img src=assets/rewards/opensource_sd.png width="49%">
 <img src=assets/rewards/opensource_flux.png width="49%">

 We provide more visualization examples (base, 80 iters rlhf, 160 iters rlhf) in ```"./assets/flux_visualization"```.
-The visualization scripts can be found in ```"./scripts/visualization/vis_flux.py"```.
-We always use larger resolutions and more sampling steps than RLHF training for visualization, because we use lower resolutions and less sampling steps for speeding up the RLHF training
+We always use larger resolutions and more sampling steps than RLHF training for visualization, because we use lower resolutions and less sampling steps for speeding up the RLHF training.

+Here is the visualization script `"./scripts/visualization/vis_flux.py"` for FLUX.
+First, run `rm -rf ./data/flux/transformer/*` to clear the directory, then copy the files from a trained checkpoint (e.g., `checkpoint-160-0`) into `./data/flux/transformer`.
+After that, you can run the visualization.
+If it's trained for 160 iterations, the results are already provided in my repo.

 We don't recommend using 8 H800s for the FLUX training script, because we find a global prompt batch size of 8 is not enough.